EDCD/EDDN/schemas/TEMPLATES/journalevent-README.md

       data contains a `SystemAddress` value,
    2. and a `StarPos` array is *not already present* in the source data.

-   then you MUST include the `StarPos` section in `Augmentations`.
+   then you MUST include the `StarPos` section in `Augmentations` and add `StarPos` to the `required` message properties in the Schema file.

-   If neither key is in the source data then remove the `StarPos` section from this document.
+   If neither key is in the source data then remove the `StarPos` section from this document and the Schema file.

 The line: